 Dryer: A Dryer removes moisture to reduce or eliminate said moisture from a powder or other bulk solid.
 Industrial Dryers come in many forms or types including Fluid Bed Dryers, Rotary Dryers and Rolling Bed Dryers.
 A good source of additional information regarding the types of industrial dryers available is the “Industry Master”

 Feeder: The terminology word “feeder” is used as a noun within the context of batching systems.
 A Feeder is a device or person that moves ingredients in a batching system from the ingredient container to the weighing scale.
 Automatic batching systems use automated feeders such as screw (auger) type or vibratory type feeders.
 In semi-automatic batching systems or manual batching, a person or operator is used as the “feeder”.
-Usually the operator uses a scoop to move an ingredient from its container to a weighing container on a scale.
-Advantages of Sterling Systems screw or auger type feeders are several.
+Usually, the operator uses a scoop to move an ingredient from its container to a weighing container on a scale.
+The advantages of Sterling Systems screw or auger-type feeders are numerous.

 Grinder: The term Grinder in this industrial perspective is a generic reference to a piece of process equipment that reduces the particle size of a bulk solid material.
-There are several different types of “Grinders”, each defined by some aspect of its method of operation, such as a Hammermill, an Air Classifier, a Ball Mill, Roller Mills, Pin Mills, Jet Mills and Colloid Mills.
+There are several different types of “Grinders”, each defined by some aspect of its method of operation, such as a Hammermill, an Air Classifier, a Ball Mill, Roller Mill, Pin Mill, Jet Mill and Colloid Mill.
 Some go beyond just particle size reduction, such as a classifier.

 Hand Prompt Batching System: Also known as “Hand Adds”, a Hand Prompt Batching System (or batching station) is a semi-automatic batching system.
-Refer to “semi-automatic” definition further below.
-Offering the many benefits of ingredient batching systems, the hand prompt system includes ingredient lot tracking, automatic weighing of operator added ingredients to within a user programmable tolerance, formula creation and storage, and inventory tracking.
-The hand prompt batching system is the entry level or least expensive of automated ingredient batching systems, but offers many important features and several high end options.
+Refer to the “semi-automatic” definition further below.
+Offering the many benefits of ingredient batching systems, the hand prompt system includes ingredient lot tracking, automatic weighing of operator-added ingredients within a user-programmable tolerance, formula creation and storage, and inventory tracking.
+The hand prompt batching system is entry-level or least expensive of automated ingredient batching systems but offers many important features and several high-end options.
 More information.